rswinkle/PortableGL/README.md

 In a nutshell, PortableGL is an implementation of OpenGL 3.x core (mostly; see [GL Version](https://github.com/rswinkle/PortableGL#gl-version)) in clean C99 as a single header library (in the style of the [stb libraries](https://github.com/nothings/stb)).
+This means it compiles cleanly as C++ and can be easily added to almost any codebase.

 It can theoretically be used with anything that takes a framebuffer/texture as input (including just writing images to disk manually or using something like stb_image_write) but all the demos use SDL2 and it currently only supports 8-bits per channel RGBA as a target (and also for textures).

-Its goals are,
+Its goals are, roughly in order of priority,

 1. Portability
 2. Matching the API within reason, at the least matching features/abilities